rohitdavas/rohitdavas.github.io/index.md

 # description:
 ---
 <!-- ## Introduction -->
-I am a Final year student of BTech in Computer Science And Engineering ( 2017-21 ) at [IIT Jammu](https://iitjammu.ac.in/).\\
+I am a Final year student of BTech in Computer Science And Engineering ( 2017-21 ) at [IIT Jammu](https://iitjammu.ac.in/).
 Most of my work is centered around the AI and it's applications in Computer Vision, Natural Language Processing, applications in medicine.
 With time, I am getting more and more interested in Neuroscience, but haven't done much in this yet.

-## Internships
+## Experience

-1. I am an Intern in Computer Vision and Deep Learning at [The Captury, Germany](http://thecaptury.com/), Summer'20
+1. Intern in Computer Vision and Deep Learning at [The Captury, Germany](http://thecaptury.com/), Summer'20
-1. I was a research Intern at [IIT Bombay](http://www.iitb.ac.in/) under [Prof. Virendra Singh](https://www.ee.iitb.ac.in/~viren/), Summer'19
+1. Research Intern at [IIT Bombay](http://www.iitb.ac.in/) under [Prof. Virendra Singh](https://www.ee.iitb.ac.in/~viren/), Summer'19

 ## Research Paper